Chicago looting: Violence, property damage devastates Michigan Avenue, Loop; More than 100 arrested, police say

 Pace has suspended routes 755, 850, 851 and 855 into the Loop until further notice.

-City officials temporarily raised all downtown bridges and closed highway exits to the Loop while police worked to asses the damage.
+City officials temporarily raised all downtown bridges and closed highway exits to the Loop while police worked to assess the damage.

 Sun-Times Media contributed to this report.